 There are many places to live in Chattanooga within either a short walk or drive from the campus.
 Most of our students live off-campus, in apartment complexes that are within a 10-15 minute drive from campus.
 To help you understand your options, we have provided links to several search tools under our About Chattanooga section to this website.

 Can I go on to a Ph.D. program after graduating from UTC's I-O program?

 Certainly, but not automatically.
 We have no formal ties with any Ph.D. program.
-However, 10 to 20% of our graduates go on to do Ph.D. work.
+However, a handful of students from every cohort often pursue doctoral-level studies after completing their M.S. degree with us.
 Admission to a Ph.D. program is in no way assured if you successfully complete our program, but if you come and do well, you may improve your prospects.

 When would classes actually begin?

-Classes typically begin during the last full week of August.
+Classes typically begin during mid-August.
 We hold an orientation at the end of the week just prior to the start of fall semester classes.
 Information regarding orientation is provided to all admitted students typically in early June of each year.